Chart Color Schemes

 Educational attainment in Unanderra aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 16.8%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 12.3%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 39.3% of residents aged 15+ holding such qualifications - advanced diplomas at 9.2% and certificates at 30.1%.
+The area's university qualification rate is 16.8%, significantly lower than NSW's average of 32.2%.
+Bachelor degrees are the most common at 12.3%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent, with 39.3% of residents aged 15+ holding them, including advanced diplomas (9.2%) and certificates (30.1%).
 Educational participation is high, with 26.4% of residents currently enrolled in formal education: 8.8% in primary, 7.2% in secondary, and 3.2% in tertiary education.

 Frequently Asked Questions - Education